aritrabiswas2004/novascript-source/grammar/parsing_grammar.md

 ## Grammar

-NovaScript like most other programming languages does not use [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) and so a CFG parser is not the best choice to parse NovaScript code.
-Despite this, PEG parsers used in languages like Python will work with NovaScript.
+NovaScript, similar to JavaScript, can be described using a [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar)
+The `novascript.ebnf` file displays a CFG, but it is currently incomplete and ambiguous and so straightforward CFG parsers will not parse NovaScript correctly.

-In this project, the parser and evaluator were coded before the grammar was determined hence the `novascrip.ebnf` file contains notation of the grammar making it seem like the language uses a context-free grammar but in reality direct implementation of the grammar will not work.
+In this project, the interpreter was implemented before the formal grammar was written, so the current EBNF is more of a piece of documentation than as a parser-ready grammar.

 ## Linguistics Theory